syncfusion-content/xamarin-docs/Xamarin/SfSegmentedControl/Automation.md

 # Automation

-The segmented control supports for automating the each segment item in the control using the  `AutomationId` property.
-The AutomationId value given for control will appends with the each segment item's text value and it can be used for writing automation scripts.
-The below code snippet explains how to set AutomationId value for segmented control.
+The segmented control supports automating each segment item in control using the  AutomationId property.
+The AutomationId value given for control will be appended with each segment item's text value, and it can be used for writing automation scripts.
+The following code snippet explains how to set AutomationId value to the segmented control.

 {% tabs %}